Next-generation multi-fluid hydrodynamic model for RHIC BES: General properties of multi-fluid evolution

 Figure~\ref{fig:central_cell} shows time evolution of the energy density in the central ($x=y=\eta_s=0$) cell of the fireball fluid.
 The first observation from this plot is that the cell starts to heat up later as the collision energy decreases.
 Even at the lowest collision energy $\snn=7.7$~GeV the incoming fluids move with relativistic velocities.
 Nevertheless, due to the weaker Lorentz contraction of the fluids, it takes longer for the fluids to reach the state of maximal overlap, when the friction is strongest.
 At the highest collision energy, a double-peaked structure starts to develop in the time evolution of the energy density.
 The latter happens due to fireball-projectile and fireball-target friction, which starts to act later than the projectile-target friction, and draws energy from the hotter fireball fluid back to less hot projectile/target fluids.

 The maximal energy density of the central cell decreases dramatically with decreasing $\snn$, however, the lifetime of the dense (QGP) phase of matter, which we define as $\varepsilon>0.5$~GeV/fm$^3$, somewhat increases in the central cell.
 The longer lifetime of the dense phase is a consequence of a longer interpenetration phase of the projectile and target fluids, and less violent expansion dynamics.
-We define the fraction of the QGP phase at a given time as the ratio of the energy of the system in the region where the combined energy $\varepsilon>0.5$~GeV/fm$^3$ to the total energy of the system:
+We define the fraction of the QGP phase at a given time as a fraction of the total energy of the system carried by fluid cells with local energy density $\varepsilon>0.5$~GeV/fm$^3$:

-where $\varepsilon_{\mathrm{sw}} = 0.5$ GeV/fm$^3$.
-As seen in Figure~\ref{fig:qgp_fraction} the maximum value of the QGP fraction slightly decreases with decreasing $\snn$ but stays quite high even for the lowest collision energy simulated, $\snn=7.7$~GeV.
+where $\varepsilon_{{sw}} = 0.5$ GeV/fm$^3$.
+As seen in Figure~\ref{fig:qgp_fraction}, the maximum value of the QGP fraction slightly decreases with decreasing $\snn$ but stays quite high even for the lowest collision energy simulated, $\snn=7.7$~GeV.
 This is also confirmed in the middle panel of Figure~\ref{fig:fluids_evolution}.
 The large QGP fraction at all considered collision energies is a result of the friction, which relatively easily converts the kinetic energy of the projectile and target into the internal energy of the fireball fluid.

 Note that the evolution of the QGP energy fraction $\varepsilon_{\mathrm{QGP}}/\varepsilon_{\mathrm{tot}}$ has also been calculated within the PHSD model \cite{Moreau:2021clr}.
-While in our simulations the system always passes through a state where the ratio is at least 0.9, PHSD predicts that the maximum value drops from 0.9 at $\snn=200$~GeV down to about 0.25 at $\snn=7.7$~GeV.
+While in our simulations the system always passes through a state where the ratio is at least 0.8, PHSD predicts that the maximum value drops from 0.9 at $\snn=200$~GeV down to about 0.25 at $\snn=7.7$~GeV.
+We attribute the discrepancy with QGP fraction in PHSD in part to a different method to count the fraction, which is computed in PHSD as a ratio of the mean energy of partons over the sum of mean energies of partons, baryons and mesons at mid-rapidity \cite{PHSD-QGP-fraction}.